MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     > **Note**: If you're using macOS or Linux, replace `--script ps` with `--script sh`.

+    The CLI will detect an existing Git repository ("Current directory is not empty") and ask for confirmation to proceed.

-1. Wait for the initialization to complete.
+1. Enter **y** to continue with the initialization process.

     The CLI will:

-    - Detect the existing Git repository ("Current directory is not empty") and ask for confirmation to proceed.
-    - Add the `.github/prompts/` directory with Spec Kit commands.
+    - Create agent prompt files in the `.github/agents/` and `.github/prompts/` directories.
-    - Create template files: `constitution.md`, `spec.md`, `plan.md`, `tasks.md`.
+    - Create template files in the `.specify/memory/` and `.specify/templates/` directories.
+    - Create script files in the `.specify/scripts/powershell/` directory.
+    - Update or create a settings.json file in the `.vscode/` directory.
     - Preserve all existing application files.
     - Display a success message ("Project ready").
     - Suggest some optional next steps.

 ## Review the ContosoDashboard project and GitHub Spec Kit files

-Spec Kit works with GitHub Copilot through Visual Studio Code's chat interface.
-After running `specify init --ai copilot`, the toolkit configures your workspace to recognize `/speckit.*` commands.
+GitHub Spec Kit works with GitHub Copilot through Visual Studio Code's chat interface.
+When you run `specify init --ai copilot` in your project directory, the toolkit configures your workspace to recognize `/speckit.*` commands.

-In this task, you explore the project files in Visual Studio Code, verify that GitHub Spec Kit is properly initialized, and then push the GitHub Spec Kit files to your GitHub repository.
+In this task, you explore the ContosoDashboard project files in Visual Studio Code, verify that GitHub Spec Kit is properly initialized, and then *push* the updated files to your GitHub repository.

 Use the following steps to complete this task:

-1. In the terminal, to open the ContosoDashboard project in Visual Studio Code, enter the following commands:
+1. Open the ContosoDashboard project in Visual Studio Code.

+    For example, enter the following command in the terminal window:

     ```powershell
-    cd ContosoDashboard
     code .
     ```

+    The `code .` command opens the current directory (ContosoDashboard) in Visual Studio Code.

     Wait for Visual Studio Code to fully load the project.

-    The `code .` command opens the current directory (ContosoDashboard) in Visual Studio Code.

 1. Take a minute to familiarize yourself with the project structure.